fclairamb/ftpserver/fs/telegram/README.md

 Please note about `shared` flag.
 If it's `true` then bot instance will be shared between all connections.
 If it's `false` then each user (or even each ftp connection) will have own bot instance and it can lead to telegram bot flood protection.

+`MaxPartSize` (optional) sets the maximum size in bytes for each part when uploading large files.
+Files exceeding this size are automatically split into multiple parts.
+Default is `51380224` (49 MB).
+Telegram's upload limit is 50 MB.

+`TempDir` (optional) sets the directory used to store temporary multipart chunks before upload.
+If omitted, the system temp directory is used.

+`RetryAttempts` (optional) sets the number of retry attempts for transient Telegram errors (e.g. rate-limit, timeout).
+Default is `10`.

+`RetryDelay` (optional) sets the delay in milliseconds between retry attempts.
+Default is `2000` (2 seconds).

+`PartUploadDelay` (optional) sets the delay in milliseconds between uploading consecutive parts, to help avoid Telegram rate-limit errors.
+Default is `500`.

 ```json
 {
   "version": 1,